aboveaboutbelow/BandarChor_CryptoLocker_Analysis/README.md

 > number=31&id=4361716884&pc=FOOBAR&tail=.id-4361716884_europay@india.com

+Email addresses found in other variants include fud@lycos.com and fudx@lycox.com.

-In this variant, it is posted to viber-club.ru/script.php and viber-club.ru/wp-admin/script.php.
-This web host account has since been closed, and the server returns a 403 (Forbidden).
+This query string is posted to viber-club.ru/script.php and viber-club.ru/wp-admin/script.php.
+The website is down and the server returns a 403 (Forbidden).
 It continues to attempt to contact the server, apparently expecting to receive a 32-byte encryption key (possibly AES-256) before it can proceed.
 It will make no modifications to the computer until it receives a 200 (OK) response.

 Even after spoofing the response or bypassing the check, the malware remains inactive, and it ends no a WaitMessage call.
 If its hidden window is made visible, we see the ransom image and fields resembling those in the unlock.exe tool and the program enters an unresponsive message loop.